zholos/qml-legacy/README.txt

 To rebuild the library, use the Makefile, which is for GNU make.
 There are configuration options near the top.
 On Windows, rebuilding requires Cygwin or another GNU environment.
-On other platforms, GCC version 4 is recommended.
+On other platforms, GCC is required.
 Although only tested on the platforms for which binaries are included, it should compile on any platform with a few tweaks.
 If you rebuild the library, make sure to run the test suite before using it.
-If you're so inclined, please contact the author to report both problems and successful builds.

 4. Constants and functions